karlypaige/Thinkful-2.2.4---Challenge-What-Do-You-See-/README.md

-# What-Do-You-See_Unit2-Data-Visualization
-Thinkful Unit2 Challenge-What Do You See?
-Assignment
+#Thinkful 2.2.4 - Challenge, What Do You See Data Visualization